sulfo/xml-sitemap-feed/readme.txt

 User-agent: *
 Disallow:
 `
 You can also choose to notify major search engines of your new XML sitemap manually.
+Start with getting a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/).

 = Can I change the sitemap name/URL? =

-No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be yourblogurl.tld/sitemap.xml but if you have the Default option set the feed is only available via yourblogurl.tld/?feed=sitemap.xml (notice the `?feed=`)
+No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` but if you have the Default option set the feed is only available via `yourblogurl.tld/?feed=sitemap.xml` (notice the *?feed=*).

 = I see no sitemap.xml file in my server space! =